RoHell/Kodilla-AJAX-quote/README.md

 ## Usage
 Click to generate quote and tweet it.

-## To Do
-1. Fit `placeholder` height to dragged element height
-2. New column button behind last column.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`